PonomarenkoOleksandrV/Analysis-E-commerce-dataset-by-Olist/readme.txt

 Calculates Revenue and number of units sold
 Shows top 20 by revenue

-chart(top_popular_products_per_category)--There are two categories of products that have the highest profit and number of products sold.
+chart(top_popular_products_per_category)--There are two categories of products that have the highest profit and number of products sold. monthly_sales -Calculated for each seller and each month the number of orders, average review score, and total sales